 Any wasps which don’t get caught by the wasp trap will still be buzzing around, and will be highly agitated as they will have sensed the panic signal pheromones given off by the dying wasps.

 Then you have to clean the trap of dead and dying wasps, and of the residue of sticky or poisonous bait.
 Either way you have to watch wasps dying.

 Finally!
 Dying wasps give off a pheromone which acts like an attack signal for other wasps, and they will then come to see what the danger is, ie. more wasps to deal with, and ones that are already agitated.

-The Waspinator is a much better option than traps or sprays, it works, it is environmentally friendly, no toxic chemicals, no mess and dead wasps to clean up, it couldn'st be simpler to use, it'ss portable, and durable.
+The Waspinator is a much better option than traps or sprays, it works, it is environmentally friendly, no toxic chemicals, no mess and dead wasps to clean up, it couldn’t be simpler to use, it’s portable, and durable.

-It will certainly deter wasp's nests from being built, but we can't guarantee that it will absolutely prevent them.
+It will certainly deter wasps nests from being built, but we can’t guarantee that it will absolutely stop wasps nesting.

-If you have a real live nest, unfortunately for the wasps you will need to have it treated by a pest controller - Waspinator will not make them leave home.
-Once the inhabitants are dealt with, a pest controller will often leave the old nest in place as this will deter wasps from another colony from nesting there (for exactly the same reasons that Waspinator works).
+If you have wasps nesting in your roof or garage or very nearby, unfortunately for the wasps you will need to have it treated by a pest controller – Waspinator will not make them leave home.
+Once the inhabitants are dealt with, a pest controller will often leave the old nest in place as this will act as a wasp deterrent for wasps from another colony and will help stop them nesting there (for exactly the same reasons that Waspinator works).

 If you are having this done late in the season, make sure there are no hibernating Queens hiding away in nooks and crannies, under lagging, etc.